bilalyasin1616/todo-list/README.md

 E2E tests require the app to be running before they are executed.

+## Test via Postman

+Import the Postman collection and environment files from `__postman__` into a Postman Workspace and test endpoints

+- Set user_id to simulate endpoints for a specific user
+- Set list_id to target a specific TODO List
+- Set item_id to target a specific Item inside a TODO List

 ## Scripts

 - `pnpm start:dev` — Start in development mode